Jadhav-vijay/Jadhav-vijay/README.md

 - 👋 Hi, I’m @Jadhav-vijay
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning programming languages
+- 🌱 I’m currently learning python programming language.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on python flask.
-- 📫 How to reach me ...
+- 📫 How to reach me @vijayjjadhav93@gmail.com

 <!---
 Jadhav-vijay/Jadhav-vijay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.